Cultivating Color: Tracking the Elusive History of Autumn & Mountain Sage Warm Pastel Hybrids -- Part II

 In 1991, Fairey and Schoenfeld explored the 11 Sisters area with botanist Dr. James Compton who headed a British team of plant collectors.
 Compton is credited with discovering a large group, or swarm, of Autumn/Mountain Sage hybrids, which he named S. x jamensis for the nearby Jame agricultural valley.

-Dufresne notes that Compton found the swarm along or near a roadside on a "sky island," a steep mountain with plant life isolated from surrounding mountains and valleys.
+Dufresne noted that Compton found the swarm along or near a roadside on a "sky island," a steep mountain with plant life isolated from surrounding mountains and valleys.

-Here is how Dufresne describes the native area of S. x jamensis and the occurrence of these hybrids.
+Here is how Dufresne described the native area of S. x jamensis and the occurrence of these hybrids.

 The pastel sages are in the sky islands of the ridges.
 This is like an archipelago, where the upper elevations are their own biosphere or mini biome, so to speak.
 The lower valleys in the ridges keep the mini biomes separated most of the time, with occasional crossing of [plant] species promoted by storms and other weather and climatic events.
 They reunite with their long-lost cousins occasionally over a long time scale, adding to the biodiversity.